cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

 .. hint::

-    If you want to make a manual shipping method free, you still need to add at least one shipping charge for the desired location, or the shipping method won't appear at checkout.
+    If you want to make a manual shipping method free, you still need to add at least one shipping charge for the desired rate area, or the shipping method won't appear at checkout.
 You can set it up as described below.

 .. list-table::
     :widths: 10 10 10